 Does Apple Even Want Progressive Web Apps?

 Many wonder if Apple wants PWAs to succeed or even work on iOS and MacOS.
-The reason is progressive web apps clearly compete with the AppStore.
+The reason is progressive web apps compete with the AppStore.

-I think the reality is Apple is more than willing to see apps leave the store and migrate to the web.
+The reality is Apple is more than willing to see apps leave the store and migrate to the web.
 They are doing a great job themselves of running off many brands from the AppStore as it is.

-Seriously they even use that language:
+Seriously, they even use that language: